 Collaboration for Multiplication

 What happens when churches from diverse denominations come together with a vision to join forces to reach the fourth-largest U.S. city?
-In this insightful new eBook from Exponential, Bruce Wesley, founder of the Houston Church Planting Movement, shares how collaboration has meant everything to this effort to multiply churches throughout the Greater Houston area.
+In this insightful new eBook from Exponential, Bruce Wesley, founder of the Houston Church Planting Network, shares how collaboration has meant everything to this effort to multiply churches throughout the Greater Houston area.
 Wesley also offers the invaluable lessons they’re learning about working together to reach a city.
 In the last five years, HCPN has come together to strengthen church planters and pray for their city as well as found the HCPN Church Planting Residency, a yearlong finishing school for planters.
 The residency is a collaborative work of a dozen diverse churches that come together to fund, train and support church planters they hope will become movement leaders in Houston.
 Download your FREE copy of Collaboration for Multiplication.

 - A candid exploration of the tension between addition (growing your church) and multiplication (planting churches)